 All computers have memory, called RAM (short for random access memory), that is available for your programs to use.
 You can think of RAM as a series of numbered mailboxes that can each be used to hold a piece of data while the program is running.
 A single piece of data, stored in memory somewhere, is called a value.

-In C++, direct memory access is not allowed.
+In C++, direct memory access is discouraged.
 Instead, we access memory indirectly through an object.
 An object is a region of storage (usually memory) that has a value and other associated properties (that we’ll cover in future lessons).
 How the compiler and operating system work to assign memory to objects is beyond the scope of this lesson.
 But the key point here is that rather than say go get the value stored in mailbox number 7532, we can say, go get the value stored by this object.
 This means we can focus on using objects to store and retrieve values, and not have to worry about where in memory they’re actually being placed.

 Objects can be named or unnamed (anonymous).
 A named object is called a variable, and the name of the object is called an identifier.
 In our programs, most of the objects we create and use will be variables.